Xorekteer/chromie/README.md

 Each repeater object has:
 - A periodicity with which it is called (eg.: every 3 minutes)
-- A shell command which is executed upon call
+- A shell command which is executed upon call.

 Settings are stored in repfile.json.